 Automate Your Finances to Succeed at Budgeting

-To avoid getting overwhelmed, automate as much of your finances as possible.
+To avoid getting overwhelmed with budgeting and managing your money, automate as much of your finances as possible.
 I don’t have any bills that I regularly pay with a check—we use bill pay for all of our expenses, including tithing and charitable donations.
 Automating our financial transactions saves time and makes life much simpler (and helps me avoid forgetting to pay my bills!).

 Use Cash for Budget Categories You Tend to Overspend On

-Some areas that you’ll probably want to use cash for in your budget include food, entertainment, clothing, and personal fun money.
-You can use envelopes to keep your cash for the week or month or a wallet with different compartments.
+Some areas that you’ll probably want to use cash for in your budget include food, entertainment, clothing, and personal and family fun money.
+You can use envelopes to keep your cash for the week or month or a wallet with different compartments, or set up separate savings accounts for (most of) these budget categories, like we have.
 You can learn how to stop overspending here.

 Budget to Save for Large Purchases and Expenses as Soon as Possible